itsAnanth/Transformers/README.md

 # Transformers

-Lightweight implementation of GPT-2 decoder only transformer architecture based on the makemore series by **Andrej Karpathy**
+Lightweight implementation of GPT-2 decoder only transformer architecture based on the makemore series by **Andrej Karpathy**.

 The main file is `gpt.py`